JetBrains/kotlin-web-site/docs/topics/basic-syntax.md

 ## Creating classes and instances

-To define a class, use the `class` keyword.
+To define a class, use the `class` keyword:
 ```kotlin
 class Shape
 ```

-Properties of a class can be listed in its declaration or body.
+Properties of a class can be listed in its declaration or body:

 ```kotlin
 class Rectangle(val height: Double, val length: Double) {